The Difference Between Signs Of Developmental Delay Vs. Autism

 Parents looking out for early signs of autism and developmental delays should understand that their anxiety is normal and good.
-In fact, without parental worry, symptoms connected to conditions like Autism Spectrum Disorder (ASD) might be missed, meaning lost chances for early intervention.
+In fact, without parental worry, symptoms connected to conditions such as autism might be missed, meaning lost chances for early intervention.
 But sometimes parents can also become hyper-focused on early signs of autism.
-Too much vigilance, mixed with a loose understanding of ASD diagnoses, can cause some parents to mistake certain developmental issues for signs of autism.
+Too much vigilance, mixed with a loose understanding of autism diagnoses, can cause some parents to mistake the difference between autism and developmental delay.

 “Diagnoses evolve,” says Andrew Adesman, M.D., Chief of Developmental & Behavioral Pediatrics at the Steven & Alexandra Cohen Children’s Medical Center of New York.
 He admits the evolution may be officially slow.
 After all, it took 16 years for Autism Spectrum Disorder to become officially recognized in the 2013 edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM).
 However, practitioners who work with children every day are quicker to recognize emerging conditions.

-So, before parents latch on to the idea that their kid is “on the spectrum,” it’s important for them to consider what are called diagnostic mimics.
-There are several conditions that could cause a child’s ASD-like symptoms but are unrelated to the disorder.
+So, before parents latch on to the idea that their kid is on the spectrum, it’s important for them to consider what are called diagnostic mimics.
+There are several conditions that could cause a child’s autism-like symptoms but are unrelated to the condition.

 Some Vision Problems Can Mimic Early Signs of Autism

-The most commonly discussed symptoms of ASD are linked to social behavior — or the child’s ability to simply be present and engaged with a parent.
+The most commonly discussed symptoms of autism are linked to social behavior — or the child’s ability to simply be present and engaged with a parent.
 But social behaviors can be affected when a baby is experiencing difficulty with their senses.

 Normally developing babies, for instance, should be able to meet and follow a parent’s gaze.
 However, if an infant’s vision isn’t developing properly, their interaction with parents could be muted simply because they are having difficulty seeing them.
-That’s why vision tests should be used to rule out eye-problems before a diagnosis of ASD.
+That’s why vision tests should be used to rule out eye-problems before a diagnosis of autism.

 Some Behavioral Issues Can Be Explained by Sensory Processing Disorder